 The Coronado National Memorial situated in Cochise County within the Coronado National Forest is open to mining location under conditions similar to the law and the regulations pertaining to the Organ Pipe Cactus National Monument.

 State Lands

-Lands owned by the State of Arizona are open to location, but subject to the State mining laws, not Federal.
-The State mineral lands may be leased but not purchased nor patented.
-State mineral laws are discussed in detail beginning at page 56.
+Lands owned by the State of Arizona are open to location, but subject to the State mining law, not Federal.
+State mineral laws are discussed in detail beginning at page 50.